hamptonhughes/python-challenge/README.md

 Within each folder you will find the main python document and the resources folder--which contains the raw csv files

-The text file output is also included, which is generated after running the python file
+In the analysis folder, you will find the text file that is outputted after running the python file